The start of the New Year is almost always a time when people feel ready to find some positive ways that will improve their lives.

 Starting the New Year is the perfect time take up one of the things on your To Do list and put it into action.
 It doesn’t have to be a grand, across-the-board change or resolution, but instead, something small that you know you can accomplish and will be able to follow through the entire year.

-Here are a few widely popular ideas people begin in January.
+Here are a few other positive ways people begin January.
 The key to success is taking small steps to accomplish them without any big expectations other than trying to practice them as the year goes along.

 - Start a Journal